Tsallis Holographic Dark Energy Reconsidered: Dynamical analysis of interacting THDE model

 in which $\xi$ and $\eta$ are small compared to $\tilde{u}$ and $\tilde{v}$.
-Linearizing the set of equations \ref{eqn:S3.3:1} and \ref{eqn:S3.3:2} with respect to $\xi$ and $\eta$, will result in a matric equation
+Linearizing the set of equations \eqref{eqn:S3.3:2} and \eqref{eqn:S3.3:3} with respect to $\xi$ and $\eta$, will result in a matrix equation

-where $2 \times 2$ matrix on the right hand side of the above equation is the Jacobian at the critical points corresponding to the autonomous system and the partial derivatives are calculated about the critical points $(\tilde{u},\tilde{v})$. \\~\\
+where $2 \times 2$ matrix on the right hand side of the above equation is the Jacobian at the critical points corresponding to the autonomous system and the partial derivatives are calculated about the critical points $(\tilde{u},\tilde{v})$.

-The eigen values of the $2 \times 2$ Jacobian matrix can be obtained by diagonalizing the matrix and it's nature decides the asymptotic stability nature of critical points.
-The critical points (equilibrium points) can be source point or past attractor if the eigenvalues were positive quantities, or a saddle point if at least one of the eigenvalues were of a different sign, and future attractor if all the eigenvalues were negative quantities \cite{gregory_2006}.
-The eigen values corresponding to the Jacobian matrix are evaluated and are given in Table \ref{Table:2}.
+The eigenvalues of the $2 \times 2$ Jacobian matrix can be obtained by diagonalizing the matrix, and its nature decides the asymptotic stability nature of critical points.
+The critical points (equilibrium points) can be source point or past attractor if the eigenvalues were positive values, or a saddle point if at least one of the eigenvalues were of a different sign, and future attractor if all the eigenvalues were negative values \cite{gregory_2006}.

-The critical point $(0,1),$ for which dark energy is the dominant component, is stable since both it's eigen values are negative.
+The eigenvalues corresponding to the Jacobian matrix are evaluated and are given in Table \ref{tab:2}.
+The critical points $(0.958,0)$ and $(0.985,0)$ for which the matter is the dominant component, are unstable since their eigenvalues are positive.
+All trajectories diverge from $(0.958,0)$ and $(0.985,0)$, which is clear from Figs. \ref{psaplot} and \ref{psaplot2}.
+The critical point $(0,1),$ for which dark energy is the dominant component, is stable since its eigenvalues are negative.
 This represents a future stable point.
-The convergence of all trajectories to the future attractor at $(0,1)$ is well depicted in the Phase space diagram shown as Figure \ref{psaplot}.
+The convergence of all trajectories to the future attractor at $(0,1)$ is well depicted in the phase space diagram shown in Figs. \ref{psaplot} and \ref{psaplot2}.
 Universe undergoes a de Sitter expansion at this point.
-Similar results are found for a linearly interacting THDE with Hubble horizon as IR cutoff \cite{ebrahimi2020dynamical}.
-The critical point $(0.921,0),$ for which matter is the dominant compoent, is unstable since both it's eigen values are positive.
-All trajectories diverges from $(0.921,0)$ and that is clear from Figure \ref{psaplot}.
-This shows that the system emerges from a decelerated expansion and ends up in on a de Sitter epoch.\\~\\
+Our analysis shows that the system emerges from a decelerated expansion and ends on a de Sitter epoch.
+The previous works \cite{huang2019stability,ebrahimi2020dynamical} in the dynamical system analysis of interacting and non interacting THDE with Hubble horizon as IR cutoff also show a stable point corresponding to the de Sitter phase in the future.

-\section{Thermodynamics of Interacting THDE Model}
+\section{Thermodynamics of interacting THDE model}